 - Fellow Core/Monday Morning Conference (6:30 - 7:15 am) - Fellows' core curriculum (approximately 30 lectures) alternating with journal clubs every week

-- Tuesday Morning Conference (6:30 to 7:15 am) - Combined spine center conference and research meeting monthly.
+- Tuesday Morning Conference (6:30 to 7:15 am) - Once a month combined spine center conference and research meeting

 - Friday Morning Indications Conference (6:30-7:15 am) - Preoperative planning every week